jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     >upstream    https://github.com/data-lessons/library-shell.git (push)
     >```

-### Updating changes from the upstream master
+### Getting changes from the upstream `master`

-Scenario is your gh-pages is behind the upstream master by one or multiple commits.
+Scenario is your `gh-pages` is behind the upstream master by one or multiple commits.

 4. Fetch upstream changes to the local gh-pages